 Pumpkin Cheesecake with Caramel and Walnuts has to be one of the best cheesecakes I have made to this date, with a thick, rich, creamy mixture of cream cheese, pumpkin, caramel, and walnuts that are spiced with nutmeg, ginger, cloves, and allspice, the texture and taste are perfect in every way.

 Since the beginning of time, people have taken great strides in making the perfect cheesecake.
-Food historians will tell you the early methods of making cheesecake have been lost, however, we know that cheesecake was very a popular dish in ancient Greece.
-Small cheesecakes were also one of the many things served to athletes during the first Olympic Games held in 776 B.C. on the Isle of Delos.
+Food historians will tell you the early methods of making cheesecake have been lost.
+However, we know that cheesecake was a popular dish in ancient Greece.
+Miniature cheesecakes were also one of the many things served to athletes during the first Olympic Games held in 776 B.C. on the Isle of Delos.